-Once a WIS2 Node has been registered and connected with Global Services, it can proceed to register the datasets it will publish via WIS2.
-To register a dataset, the authorized WIS2 Node publishes discovery metadata about the new dataset.
-Validation of the discovery metadata is completed by the Global Discovery Catalogues and Global Brokers automatically subscribes to the topics provided in the discovery metadata record.
+Once a WIS2 Node has been registered and connected to the Global Services, it can proceed to register the datasets it will publish via WIS2.
+To register a dataset, the WIS2 Node publishes discovery metadata about the new dataset.
+Validation of the discovery metadata is completed by the Global Discovery Catalogues, and the Global Brokers automatically subscribe to the topics provided in the discovery metadata record.
 For more information, see 1.3.2 How to provide discovery metadata to WIS2.

-Once the dataset has successfully been registered, the WIS2 Node can proceed to exchange data - see [\1\3\3\how\to\provide\data\in\wis2].
+Once the dataset has been successfully registered, the WIS2 Node can proceed to exchange data - see 1.3.3 How to provide data to WIS2.

-When decommissioning a WIS2 Node operators must ensure that obligations relating to data sharing within WIS continue to be met after the WIS2 Node is decommissioned, for example, by migrating these data sharing obligations to another WIS2 Node.
-In the case of a DCPC, this may mean the responsibilities are transferred to another Member.
+When decommissioning a WIS2 Node, operators must ensure that obligations relating to data sharing within WIS continue to be met after the WIS2 Node is decommissioned, for example, by migrating the data sharing obligations to another WIS2 Node.
+In the case of a DCPC, this may mean transferring the responsibilities to another Member.